cannatag/ldap3/docs/manual/source/tutorial.rst

       Single Value: True
       Syntax: 1.3.6.1.4.1.1466.115.121.1.15 [1.3.6.1.4.1.1466.115.121.1.15 - Directory String - LDAP Syntax - RFC4517]

-    ...
-    < a very long list of descriptors >
+    < a very long list of descriptors follows...>

-The schema is a very long list and describes what kind of data types the LDAP server can understand.
+The schema is a very long list that describes what kind of data types the LDAP server can understand.
 It also specifies what attributes can be stored in each class.
 Some classes are container for other objects (either containers or leaf objects) and are used to build the hierarchy of the Directory Information Tree.
 Container objects can have attributes too.
 Every LDAP server must at least support the